Mugambi99/EDA-Projects-/Food Carbon Footprint/README.md

 the major contributors to this 21st century menace is, and thereby make informed choices and shape policy.

+## What creates a food's carbon footprint?
+- Production – the fertilisers, pesticides, animal feed, water and other materials (like electricity) used to grow or raise food

+- Processing – harvesting crops and dispatching animals, or the energy used in creating secondary foods such as dairy products

+- Transportation – this includes from farms to processing plants, then on to retail units and finally from the shops to your home

+- Storage and cooking – the electricity involved in refrigerating and then cooking the food you’ve bought

+- Waste – this is both the food you throw away and unsold food disposed of by retailers

 **We are going to be tackling the following questions;**
 - The average C02 emission per person by food category among five countries (Kenya, Uganda, Tanzania, Rwanda and Ethiopia) located in East Africa.
 - Highlight the marked difference between consumption and emissions in certain food product of your choice